Table of Contents

 The right ways to get your résumé noticed

-The recruitment/job search process includes several steps before a candidate is hired.
-Creating a résumé is one of these steps from an applicant’s perspective and screening résumés in another step from the employer’s side.
+The job search process includes several steps before a candidate is hired.
+Creating a résumé is one of these steps from an applicant’s perspective and screening résumés is another step from the employer’s side.
 However, the above steps do not exist in a vacuum, so if you want to get your resume noticed, I suggest the below holistic approach.

 Start by listing your key skills, professional experience, and education on a piece of paper.
 Then, analyze your target job and business to understand what the employer needs and identify relevant information from your background to include in your résumé.
 All information that is not relevant must be excluded.
 Create content in a concise, succinct, and to-the-point manner using the required keywords, tone of voice, and language.

 Regarding format, layout, and structure, always stick to best practices avoiding gimmicks, such as graphics.
 Remember that the goal of your résumé is to convince the ATS, recruiter, and hiring manager that you are qualified.
 The best way to achieve this is by presenting a document that looks familiar and focuses on maximizing readability and accessibility for humans and robots.
 Make the familiarity heuristic your friend in your job search.